Argentina power line fire sparks huge blackout amid heat wave

 Several blackouts have occurred in the country since January amid high electricity demand.

-(Reporting by Eliana Raszewski; Writing by Carolina Pulice; Editing by Sandra Maler)
+(Reporting by Eliana Raszewski; Writing by Carolina Pulice; Editing by Sandra Maler and Aurora Ellis)

 ((carolina.pulice@thomsonreuters.com;))